epfl-ada/ada-2020-project-milestone-p3-p3-lwy/README.md

 5. What is the most important factor affecting a client subscribe a term deposit?
 Which clients are more likely to subscribe a term deposit?

 4. Proposed datasets
-o	bank-additional-full.csv from “Bank Marketing Data Set” UCI machine learning repository.
+-	bank-additional-full.csv from “Bank Marketing Data Set” UCI machine learning repository.
 There are 41188 observations each with 20 features such as a client’s age, sex and job.
 The observations are ordered by date (from May 2008 to November 2010).
 The dependent variable is ‘y’ indicating whether a client subscribe the bank term deposit.
 The dataset is highly imbalanced because few people subscribe the bank term deposit.
 The ratio of subscribed (‘Yes’) bank term deposit and not ('no') subscribed in the data is roughly 1:70.
 In addition, there are missing or unknown values such as ‘education’, ‘housing’ and ‘loan’ in the dataset because some people would not like to tell their private information to the banking representative.
 We will discard the rows containing missing values.

 5. Methods